conoro/hugo.conoroneill.com/content/post/lockdown_vegan_brown_bread_2020.md

 Yes I've also been doing the sourdough thing.
 My starter is now very strong and I do one big loaf a week using the "no-knead dutch oven" method based on info from [J. Kenji Lopez-Alt](https://www.youtube.com/watch?v=uWbl3Sr2y1Y) and [King Arthur Flour](https://www.kingarthurflour.com/recipes/no-knead-sourdough-bread-recipe) in the US.
 But that's not what this post is about.

 My mother's brown bread is legendary and is sent to fans far and wide.
 But it is a traditional one involving buttermilk and eggs.
-I knew I had zero hope of replicating its perfection in vegan-form as no one has been able to, even with her original recipe.
+I knew I had zero hope of replicating its perfection in vegan-form as no one has been able to, even following her original recipe to the letter.
 There's magic in those Ratoath fingers.

 So I took a range of recipes online and started playing with them.
 This version has been working well for me for months now, even if I'm finding the initial wetness seems very variable, so I can't give a definitive cooking time.